Wunders/aws-cdk-example-dynamic-static-website-config/README.md

 Other configurations like Cognito User Pool Id or Cognito App client Id can be injected into the app in the same way.

 This setup can also be used to inject the [Content Security Policy Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) as meta tags in the index.html.
-In this case, for instance, the value of API url can be injected into the connect-src.
+In this case, for instance, the value of API url can be used directly in the connect-src.

 ## Usage